GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/ad-inventory-space.md

-The spaces for ads that are available from a site that sells ad space.
+Ad inventory space is the space or spaces for ads that are available from a site that sells ad space.